By: Marilyn L. Davis

 They’ll understand it’s literary and therefore, might be open to all genres.
 They will visit the site to see if we offer:

 - Book critique

 They’ll also notice collaborative and understand it’s open to others.

 That means that both taglines create a memorable slogan that readers responded to and can easily remember.

 If They Don’t Remember You, They’re Not Coming Back

-Once you’ve developed and polished your tag line, promote it.
+Once you’ve developed and polished your tagline, promote it.
 You know you need to get your posts, “out there.”
-Sure, we all know that, however, most bloggers face the same problem, which social media sites are best for a particular type of blog?
+While we know that, most bloggers face the same problem, which social media sites are best for a particular type of blog?

 First, you have to determine whether to invest in tracking applications, use what’s available on your WordPress site, or use the shotgun approach and just post it everywhere.

 The problem with the everywhere approach is that if you spend time on the top 15 top social media sites – when do you write?